-- 1. Leaf Spring Snowmobiles must have functional steel leaf springs. - 2.
-Springs must be steel or OEM-for-the-model if some other material. - 3.
-IN ALL CLASSES: Offset ski stance not allowed unless produced by the OEM for the model. - 4.
-All ISF snowmobiles a functional ski suspension is required. - 5.
-Carbide (one (1) cutting edge) plus one (1) additional edge may extend no more than 5/8 inch from the lowest surface of the ski.
+- 1. Carbide (one (1) cutting edge) plus one (1) additional edge may extend no more than 5/8 inch from the lowest surface of the ski.
 Only one (1) cutting edge ski is permitted on independent front suspension snowmobiles.
 Any ski edge with over 1/2-inch turndown constitutes a legal keel cutting edge.
 The ski runner, carbide edge or wear bar may be altered to a single plane angle of not less than sixty (60) degrees inside included angle.
-The carbide insert must be centered in the host bar. - 6.
+The carbide insert must be centered in the host bar. - 2.
 Skis that do not have the carbide centered on the ski blank can be used on the left ski position only.
 The right ski blank/extrusion must be symmetrical and have the carbide centered on the ski blank/extrusion.
 The right-hand ski must be mounted centered on the spindle.

-Any commercially available skis and ski runner(s) that conform to these rules are allowed including multiple edged runners and multi-keeled skis. - 7.
-Any commercially available skis and ski runner(s) that conform to these rules are allowed.
+Any commercially available skis and ski runner(s) that conform to these rules are allowed including multiple edged runners and multi-keeled skis.